bellons91/software-architecture-notes/_posts/2021-09-15-what-are-software-architects.md

+---
-# What's the Software Architect role?
+title: "What's the Software Architect role?"
+categories:
+  - Blog
+tags:
+  - MISC
+---

 Every system has its own architecture.
 But not always there is someone with the official role of Software Architect.